paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

 Who has been informed or consulted to endorse the proposed initiative?
 Whom is this for?

-* **Not only the architects**: Who are our most important contributors or subject matter experts?
+* **Not only the Architects**: Who are our most important contributors or subject matter experts?
-* **Internal and external**: Who would be the user?
+* **Internal and External**: Who would be the user?
 Internal staff or external customer?

 <a id="context"/>
 ### Scope of the Proposition